Graduate Resources

 Graduate assistantships (teaching and research) are awarded through each department.
 Additional scholarship opportunities may also be available.
 To find out more, please contact your department.

-This orientation has been created for newly admitted graduate students (master’s and doctoral) in the Department of Human Development and Family Science (HDFS) in the FSU College of Education, Health, and Human Sciences.
-You will learn about academic expectations and campus and community resources.
-Whether you are attending a university in the U.S. for the first time or have attended FSU before, the graduate student experience is filled with challenges and rewards.
+A departmental orientation has been created for newly admitted graduate students to the Department of Human Development and Family Science (HDFS) in the College of Education, Health, and Human Sciences.
+It will be held in two sessions: an online asynchronous session and an in-person session.
+Information provided in each session is distinct, and you must attend both.
+You will learn about academic expectations, campus, and community resources.
+Whether you are attending a university in the U.S. for the first time or are an FSU alumnus, the graduate student experience is filled with challenges and rewards.
 We are here to support you during your journey to becoming a successful professional in your field of study.

 Fall 2024